 1. There are more bots than humans on the net

-Much of this activity is malicious in that its intent is to hack, spam, steal information and conduct other damaging acts online.
+Of the “bad bots” online which currently make up over a quarter of all internet traffic, their purpose is malicious.
+These bots operate with the intent to conduct damaging acts such as spam or phish information.
 Such data shows the importance of IT professionals in protecting and preserving normal Internet functions.

 2. Cloud-based storage still exists somewhere

-When you store information on the Cloud in any capacity, it’s easy to forget that this data has to exist somewhere.
-Even though it’s not officially stored on your own laptop, desktop computer or smartphone, it is stored somewhere in the world.
+When you store information on the Cloud, it’s easy to forget that this data has to exist somewhere.
+Even though it’s not officially stored on your own device, it is stored somewhere in the world.

 These storage areas are known as server farms and run around the clock to ensure anyone can access their data at any time.
 Typically held in large warehouses, server farm locations are not usually disclosed to customers.